Why Do I Keep Repeating the Same Relationship Patterns?

 That’s where the real work happens.
 Whether we work together weekly or in an intensive format, the focus is the same: not just understanding the pattern, but shifting how it plays out in real time.

-Whether you’ve been sitting with this for years or you’re just starting to wonder why the same things keep happening, that’s exactly who I work with.
+Whether you’ve been sitting with this for years or you’re just starting to wonder why the same things keep happening, you’re exactly the kind of person I work with.